 An Invitation to Worship

 The children's sermon is part of our worship and includes children's bulletins with lessons for the day.
-Children of all ages are welcome to participate.
+The young and young at heart are always welcome to participate.

 On the North wall of the Sanctuary is a table with candles.